KingImereda/A-Sentiment-Analysis-Solution-of-the-US-Presidential-Election/README.md

 - Click "Add".
 - Check or choose the Lakehouse where the raw json data resides.
 - Click "Add".
-- From the imported Lakehouse Database to the left, click on "File " (-This shows all files that reside in the Lakehouse Database),then "..." , then "Load Data"
+- From the imported Lakehouse Database to the left, choose DB where needed data or "File " (-This shows all files that reside in the Lakehouse Database),then "..." , then "Load Data"
 - There are two options (Spark or Pandas), Choose "Spark".
 A code is automatically generated to read the raw json file as a Pyspark DataFrame.
 ```